shuvijs/shuvi/CONTRIBUTING.md

 EOF
 ```

-Once it is done, you can run shuvi cli by `yarn shuvi` in another terminal.
+Once it is done, you can run shuvi cli by `pnpm shuvi` in another terminal.
 It will serve the application in the specified dir.